Taxstra Logo

 • A planning firm that files, not a filing mill that upsells.
 Compliance is engineered to support strategy — elections, basis, and documentation are maintained with next year in mind.

 • Established and nationwide.
-Roughly 1,500 clients across all 50 states — a real firm with review processes, not a solo side practice.
+More than 1,000 clients across all 50 states — a real firm with review processes, not a solo side practice.

 • Trusted in the physician community.
-White Coat Investor platinum sponsor and podcast guest (Episode #459).
+As featured in White Coat Investor and podcast guest (Episode #459).

 • Tech-forward.
 Secure client portal, digital workpapers, modern tooling, fast turnaround.